aqeebhussain122/C-Programming/gdb.md

 # GNU DEBUGGER NOTES

+# GDB Information
 GDB is going to be needed in terms of debugging programs which are going through memory leaks and even seg faults.
 These errors are mainly caused because pointers are referenced in incorrect locations or non-existent areas which is what a NULL Pointer is known as.

+## Correct compilation method
+When your code is being compiled in GCC it is vital to add the switch of ``` -ggdb ``` this allows the use of your variable names to be assigned to the values in memory which are known as symbols in gdb.
+You can then launch gdb successfully with the executable file of your code with all the variables you have in your code file.

+## Safely starting GDB
+To make sure you don't get any undefined behaviour when you start your program like nothing happening you should issue the ``` start ``` command.
+The start command allows a temporary breakpoint added into the start of the program from which you can resume the program further, it has proven to be a more efficient to start a program in GDB.

+## If a segmentation fault happens?
+If a segmentation fault kicks off (Usually the reason for using GDB) then there's a way of tracing this in gdb.
+When the seg fault happens you will be informed of the ``` SIGSEGV ``` this means the signal has been given to your program that a segmenation fault has happened.
+Using the ``` bt ``` command you can issue a backtrace which reverse traces the source of the segmentation fault back to the very line number at which it occured on your file.

+### What is a segmentation fault?
+A segmentation fault is when your code tries to access out-of-bounds memory, non-existent memory or memory which is already occupied by a process.
+The SIGSEGV signal acts as a protection mechanism to prevent your filesystem from getting damaged whilst you develop your code.

+## Command cheat sheet
 - gdb (-q -silent -quiet) - Multiple operators we can use to load gdb in a quiet state without displaying disclaimer
 - gcc -ggdb (filename) - Compiles the file with the symbols and variables needed to pass it through gdb
 - shell command file - Command structure which can be used in the GDB debugger, you don't even need to leave the gdb shell or kill the process